textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Dev preview theme link](https://docs.textpattern.com/img/dev-preview-theme-link.png)

 Click such a link and you are taken to the Sections panel with the development theme in context showing some useful information and links.
-The table information shows the relationship of the theme’s component assets (pages and styles) to the sections of your websit’s structure.
+The table shows the relationship of the theme’s component pages and styles to the sections of your website’s structure.
 In particular, notice the first five columns of the table and their contents.

 ![Dev preview theme sections](https://docs.textpattern.com/img/dev-preview-theme-sections.png)